Course Outline

 Module 4: Inquiry, Traceability, and Control

-• Tracking the status of messages
+• Tracking message status

 • Querying histories and logs